Credit: Siddhartha Pathak

 Budget: budget must include actual faculty effort and direct costs only (including tuition remission and staff benefits as applicable).
 Indirect costs should not be included.
 Applicants should included a signed DAF but no MORA is necessary.
 Maximum budget is $125K/year for 2 years for a total of $250K.
 Budgets should not include a subaward component as RI2 awards are intended to support innovative faculty research on campus.

-Renewals: 2nd year renewal funding may be requested.
+Renewals: A 2nd year of funding may be requested.
 Renewals will be reviewed competitively with, not given priority over, new proposals.
 Renewal proposals must include the following information:

 - Format: re-list milestones from original proposal, followed by specific progress achieved for each milestone